Loading…

 Opportunities before year end

-For an American living in the UK, any tax planning opportunities must always account for both the US and UK tax implications, and any decisions taken in relation to buying or selling/gifting assets should take account of both the investment and the tax consequences of doing so.
+Americas living in the UK, must consider both the US and UK tax implications in their tax planning, and any decisions taken in relation to buying or selling/gifting assets should consider both the investment and the tax consequences of doing so.

-So, what opportunities could you take advantage of in the run-up to the end of 2023?
+So, what opportunities could you take advantage of in the last few weeks of 2024?
 We’ve summarised a few for you to consider.
-Click the banners below to view the opportunities and the action you could take for each.
-Click the banner again to close the section.
+Click the banners below to open and close the opportunities and find out what you could do for each.

 Spreading income over two tax years

 Depending on your tax bracket, the tax rate on long term capital gains and qualified dividends ranges from 0% - 20%.
-The tax rates on ordinary income range from 0% - 37%.
+While the tax rates on ordinary income ranges from 0% - 37%.
 You can deduct losses up to $3,000 with any excess losses carried forward.
-Should you wish to reinvest in the same stock, it’s best to do so either 30 days before or 30 days after the sale to avoid wash sale rules, which would disallow the loss.
+Should you wish to reinvest in the same stock, it is best to do so either 30 days before or 30 days after the sale to avoid wash sale rules, which would disallow the loss.

 What should you do?